Meghan Markle’s Brother Urges Prince Harry To ‘Get On’ With Proposing: ‘My Sister Is A Hot Commodity’

 Thomas is the only son of Meghan’s father, Emmy-award winning television lighting director Thomas Markle Sr. and his first wife Roslyn.
 He also has a sister, Yvonne, who later changed her name to Samantha.

 Eventually, the two headed for divorce.
 Roslyn moved to New Mexico with her two children, while Markle Sr. relocated to Los Angeles, California.
-There, he met make-up artist turned yoga instructor Doria Ragland.
+There, he met makeup artist turned yoga instructor Doria Ragland.
 The couple welcomed Meghan in 1981.

 Although his parents separated, Thomas remained close to both of them as well as his younger sister Meghan.
 He even described their large family as “a cross between Married With Children and Dexter.”